department-of-veterans-affairs/va.gov-team/products/va-mobile-app/ux-research/user-interviews/prototype-testing/research-plan.md

     - Branch of service
     - Gender (30% or more women)
     - Race
-    - Age (ideally two people each from 18-30, 31-50, 50-64, 65+)
+    - Age (ideally two people each from 18-30, 31-50, 50-64, 65+, but can be flexible)
     - Geography
     - Density (rural)
   - Diversity of experience with VA benefits and services, but ideally all participants with experience in the following 2 areas:
     - Disability benefits
     - Health care benefits
+      - A majority should be My HealtheVet users
   - No assistive device users (low-fi prototype does not support assistive technology)
-  - All should have experience with VA Healthcare
-    - A majority should be My HealtheVet users
-  - All should have experience filing a claim with VA

 ## What is your recruitment strategy?
 1. Perigean will recruit